 What is a Faculty Learning Community?

-Active FLC's sponsored by the Center include:
+FLC's sponsored by the Center have included:

 eLearning Pedagogies FLC (facilitated by Justin Garner, Amy Hennington-Harris)- Examines best practices for teaching online and hybrid courses.
 Participants work on incorporating technologies into their individual courses as well as designing appropriate assessment procedures to evaluate the effectiveness of those changes.